mionova/100DaysOfCode-Challenge/README.md

 ### Day 84 of 100

-**Date**: August 20th, 2021
+**Date**: August 20, 2021

 **Today's JavaScript Progress**: Completed Whack a Mole game that was part of JavaScript30 course.
-When you run it you get these little critters popping up in random holes for random amounts of time.
+When you run it, you get these little critters popping up in random holes for random amounts of time.
 You need to click them to get a point.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-084)
 &nbsp;